 1962 was one of the final years that Roosevelt dimes were minted.
-These coins aren't rare, but they do have value as numismatic coins and as silver bullion.
+The 1962 dimes have value as both numismatic coins and as silver bullion.
 Keep reading to learn more about these silver coins.

 Type: Roosevelt Dime

 Face Value: $0.10

 Composition: 90% silver, 10% copper

 Silver Weight: .07234 oz.